 - Flossmoor Village Resources - download (or pick up at Village Hall) the Block Party Application.
 Flossmoor will provide barricades, a safety vehicle visit, and a representative from the Village.

 - Homewood Disposal - They will supply a free waste container and a recycling container upon request.

-- Park District Resources - Visit HFPARKS.com or call 957-0300 for information on sport kits or bean bag rentals.
+- Park District Resources - Visit the Homewood-Flossmoor Park District website or call 957-0300 for information on sport kits or bean bag rentals.

 - Neighbor Resources - Ask neighbors for items they are willing to bring to the block party such as tents, tables, chairs, coolers, sports equipment, musical equipment, craft and face painting supplies, etc.